Winston-Lin/dziganto.github.io/_posts/2017-4-28-HDF5-Or-How-I-Learned-To-Love-Data-Compression-And-Partial-Input-Output.md

 ```

 # Get Data
-The zip file from UCI includes two files, one train and one test.
+The zip file from UCI includes two files: one train and one test.
 Pandas has zip/unzip functionality but can only handle zip files with a single dataset.
 Since this particular zip file had a training dataset and a test dataset zipped into the same file, I had to preprocess the zip file to prep it for pandas.
 Here is my code:
 ```
 # get zip data from UCI
 import requests, zipfile, StringIO